My rates are reasonable, and I would be happy to send you an estimate for your job.

 • Errors bother people.
 Fred Vultee, journalism professor at Wayne State University, found that “readers, especially regular readers, can distinguish an edited news story from an unedited one.
 They notice errors and are bothered by them.”
 But your readers (or clients) won’t always tell you about the mistakes in your article, website, or communications—they may just avoid them, or you.
 As Dianna Booher said, “Frankly, bad grammar is like bad breath—even your best friends won’t tell you.
 In tough economic times, people remain successful because they pay attention to the little things that can make a big difference.”

 • Typos affect your search engine rankings on the web.
 In “The Price of Typos,” columnist Virginia Heffernan pointed out that misspellings could keep your site out of the top 10 search results listings.
 “This is because search engines look for strings of characters in sequence,” she says, “and if your site has misspellings, Google is less likely to list it at the top of search results[,] … meaning that even the lowliest content farmer will know that it’s i-before-e in ‘Bieber.’”
+(Link also died on this one and was dropped.
+Sigh.)

 • Consider your business communication skills and their link to your success.
 Time reported on “a recent Grammarly study of 100 LinkedIn profiles.
 In the same 10-year period, professionals who received one to four promotions made 45 percent more grammatical errors than did professionals who were promoted six to nine times.”
 “If you are a native English speaker and never learned the difference between it’s and its,” Grammarly CEO Brad Hoover writes in a Harvard Business Review blog, “especially given access to Google, an employer might wonder what else you’ve failed to learn that might be useful.”
 A Wall Street Journal article details the frustration of managers with poor communication skills.
 “Looseness with language can create bad impressions with clients, ruin marketing materials, and cause communications errors, many managers say.”